 - A copy of the current Catalog display, with proposed changes marked.

-- Department Head: Revisions in existing programs are the responsibility of the Department Head.
-The proposal describing the desired change is developed by the Department Head, approved by the Department Head and Dean as appropriate before being sent to the Assistant Vice President of Academic Programs.
+- The proposal describing the desired change is developed by the progam manager and should be approved by the Department Head and Dean as appropriate before being sent to the Assistant Vice President of Academic Programs.

 - The Assistant Vice President of Academic Programs reviews the proposal to ensure that all required elements are fully addressed and that the proposal meets SBTCE requirements and then forwards it to the Chair of the Curriculum Committee.